 Congratulations!
 You just had a vasectomy, and you and your partner are looking forward to a future free of worries about mood-wrecking, less reliable forms of contraception.
 But for now, you are in pain, and your body needs time to rest and heal from the procedure.
 Here are a few tips to help you recover from your recent vasectomy:

-Are you considering a vasectomy?
+Are you considering a vasectomy procedure?
 A relatively minor outpatient surgical procedure that results in a birth control method with an over 99% effectiveness rate, a vasectomy can be a great alternative to other more cumbersome, less effective forms of birth control.
-However, before you make your decision, you probably have some questions about what to
+However, before you make your decision, you probably have some questions about what

 You don’t have to be trying to conceive a child to want to increase your sperm count.
 High sperm count is a sign that your hormones are normal and your body is healthy.
 Increasing your sperm count is easier than you think and involves natural methods.
 How can you increase your sperm count?
 Eat Healthy